19hours/sg-statutes/Acts/Radiation Protection Act.md

 20.

-Section 407 (Criminal breach of trust by carrier, etc.)
+Section 407 (Criminal breach of trust of property entrusted for purposes of transportation or storage)

 Term which may extend to 20 years

 21.

-Section 408 (Criminal breach of trust by clerk or servant)
+Section 408 (Criminal breach of trust by employees)

 Term which may extend to 20 years

 22.

-Section 409 (Criminal breach of trust by public servant, or by banker, merchant, or agent)
+Section 409 (Criminal breach of trust by public servant, or by banker, merchant, agent, director, officer, partner, key executive or fiduciary)

 Term which may extend to 30 years